 11am, but flexible, subject to availability.
 Earliest check-in, 4pm.

 Double rooms from £407.42 ($569), including tax at 14 per cent.

 Rates exclude the resort’s American breakfast (US$12 an adult and $8 a child) which stars dishes such as home-made granola with yoghurt and fresh fruit, and crab Benedict with Lyonnaise potatoes.

 The resort’s original main building was designed and owned by famed local architect, Richard Clements Jr, who was inspired by Frank Lloyd Wright’s organic style.
 The hotel’s been a favourite of local artists since its inception; the 93-foot Peace Statue in the grounds is by Beniamino Bufano and photographer Ansel Adams used the site as the backdrop for his work.

-span>Housekeeping will only provide daily stayover service upon request.
-We ask that guests vacate their room while this service is provided.
+Housekeeping will only provide the daily stayover service upon request, with guests asked to vacate their room while it's carried out.

-span>Our daily activations have currently been postponed while we work to ensure proper guidelines are met.
+Daily activities have been postponed while hotel staff work to ensure proper guidelines are met.

 At the hotel

 A part-sheltered terrace with fire pits, billiards, table football and a ping-pong table, 25 acres of countryside with two miles of hiking trails, curated daily activities and free WiFi throughout.
 In rooms: flatscreen TV, Crosley record player and selection of vinyl, safe, minibar, black-out curtains, free filtered water, and tea- and coffee-making facilities.